Chemical space: Empirical spaces

-As of July 2009, there were 49,037,297 organic and inorganic substances registered with the Chemical Abstracts Service, indicating that they have been reported in the scientific literature.
+As of October 2024, 219 million molecules were assigned with a Chemical Abstracts Service (CAS) Registry Number.
+ChEMBL Database version 33 record biological activities for 2,431,025 distinct molecules.
 Chemical libraries used for laboratory-based screening for compounds with desired properties are examples for real-world chemical libraries of small size (a few hundred to hundreds of thousands of molecules).

 Generation

 Systematic exploration of chemical space is possible by creating in silico databases of virtual molecules, which can be visualized by projecting multidimensional property space of molecules in lower dimensions.
 Generation of chemical spaces may involve creating stoichiometric combinations of electrons and atomic nuclei to yield all possible topology isomers for the given construction principles.
 In Cheminformatics, software programs called Structure Generators are used to generate the set of all chemical structure adhering to given boundary conditions.
 Constitutional Isomer Generators, for example, can generate all possible constitutional isomers of a given molecular gross formula.

 In the real world, chemical reactions allow us to move in chemical space.
 The mapping between chemical space and molecular properties is often not unique, meaning that there can be very different molecules exhibiting very similar properties.
 Materials design and drug discovery both involve the exploration of chemical space.